This section provides an overview of the applications and utilities that make up the Casper Suite.

 Self Service for iOS allows you to distribute configuration profiles, apps, and eBooks to iOS devices for users to install.
 Users tap Self Service to browse and install items using an interface similar to the App Store.

 There are two kinds of Self Service for iOS devices: the Self Service Mobile app and the Self Service web clip.
-Self Service Mobile can be installed on devices with iOS 7 or later.
+Self Service Mobile can be installed on devices with iOS 7–9.
 By default, Self Service Mobile is installed on all managed mobile devices except Apple TV devices and personally owned devices.

 Self Service Mobile for iOS is available for free from the App Store.